mturpin1/tee-ess-aye/README.md

 I haven't figured out how to add newlines in .json yet, so that's something I'll add in the future

 Have fun!

+Also I was too tired to add comments for everything - comments will come later